cloudflare/cloudflare-docs/content/workers/platform/limits.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and your website.
 2. Select **Security** > **Events** > scroll to **Activity log**.
-3. Review the log for a Web Application Firewall Block event with a `ruleID` of `worker`.
+3. Review the log for a Web Application Firewall block event with a `ruleID` of `worker`.

 ### Daily request